CesarCortez/awsCloudPractitioner/AWSAcademy/Module4/README.md

 ## Working to ensure the compliance of AWS services
 - Clients are responsible for the security of their content
 - AWS is responsible for the security of the cloud

+## AWS Artifact
+- AWS Artifact is your go-to, central resource for compliance-related information that matters to you
+- It provides on-demand access to AWS’ security and compliance reports and select online agreements